ReCreate: Reasoning and Creating Domain Agents Driven by Experience: Experiments and Results

 \subsection{Ablation Study}

-\paragraph{Observation-level ablation} Figure~\ref{Ablations on experience components.} reports ablations over the experience components in ReCreate.
+\paragraph{Observation-level Ablation} Figure~\ref{Ablations on experience components.} reports ablations over the experience components in ReCreate.
 Across all five domains, the full ReCreate model has the best performance.
 Removing any component degrades its performance, which confirms the importance of experience components.
 Among the variants, removing the full trajectory causes the largest and most consistent performance drop, highlighting that step-by-step traces provide crucial context for diagnosing failures and guiding creation.
 Removing execution \& evaluation feedback also leads to the performance drop, suggesting that outcome signals (e.g., generated files, test results, verifier feedback) are necessary to anchor updates.
 Removing the environment yields a smaller but consistent decline, indicating the value of runnable execution for faithful inspection and debugging.
 These results underscore the complementary roles of trajectory, environment and exec/eval feedback for domain agent creation.

-\paragraph{Action-level ablation.} Table~\ref{action-ablation} ablates two action-level components in ReCreate.
-Removing either creation router or domain update $\textsc{DomUpd}$ consistently hurts the performance across SWE, DA-Code, and DS-1000.
-Without \emph{creation router}, the ReCreate-Agent tends to focus on instance prompt; without $\textsc{DomUpd}$, the updates is biased toward instance details.
+\paragraph{Action-level Ablation} Table~\ref{action-ablation} ablates two action-level components in ReCreate.
+Removing either creation router or domain update $\textsc{DomUpd}$ consistently hurts the performance across SWE, DA-Code, and DS-1000 (DS for short).
+Without \emph{creation router}, the ReCreate-Agent tends to focus on instance prompt; without $\textsc{DomUpd}$, the updates are biased toward instance details.
 Therefore, the two components are complementary: creation router improves execution reliability of ReCreate-Agent, while $\textsc{DomUpd}$ improves cross-task generalization.